1Password/agent-identity-specs/draft-1password-agent-identity-local-delegated.md

 - Vendor-specific delegation identifier (dlg\_id).
   Earlier drafts of this document defined a custom dlg\_id JWT claim to anchor each delegation event distinctly from the access token’s jti.
-Karl McGuiness’s review (see Section 13) observed that this is a custom mechanism deserving its own specification rather than a paragraph in a profile document.
+Karl McGuiness’s review (see Acknowledgments) observed that this is a custom mechanism deserving its own specification rather than a paragraph in a profile document.
 This revision uses the standard JWT jti and the `Txn-Token`’s txn for